 You can find out more about lighting in the blog ‘Importance of Lighting in Interior Design‘.

 Colours in showrooms will never be the same in your home.
 Avoid expensive mistakes by taking time to check it all out before parting with your money.

-In summary, make sure you give your refurbishment every chance of succeeding with careful choices of colours, testing first – and check out the lighting – before venturing into the practical re-decoration of your space.
+In summary, make sure you give your refurbishment every chance of succeeding with careful choices of colour for your interior design project.
+Test first and check out the lighting before venturing into the practical re-decoration of your space.